Office of Population Research

 The Office of Population Research (OPR) at Princeton University is the oldest population research center in the United States.
 Founded in 1936, the OPR is a leading demographic research and training center.
 Recent research activity has primarily focused on healthcare, social demography, urbanization, and migration.
 The OPR's research has been cited in numerous articles by the New York Times and the Wall Street Journal.

 History

 Major General, heir, and eugenicist Frederick H. Osborn, a graduate of Princeton University, laid the foundation for the Office of Population Research in 1936.
 The founding director of OPR was Frank W. Notestein, who was a demographer at the Milbank Memorial Fund, a leading peer-reviewed healthcare journal.
 While at the OPR, he was also the director of the Population Division of the United Nations between 1946 and 1948.
 He left in 1959 to lead the Population Council, an international, nonprofit, non-governmental organization.
 He was succeeded as OPR director by Ansley J. Coale, who held the post from 1959 to 1975.
 One of the early faculty appointments was Irene Barnes Taeuber, whose scholarly work helped found the science of demography.

-The current Director of the OPR is Douglas Massey, an American sociologist and Professor at the Woodrow Wilson School of Public and International Affairs.
+The current Director of the OPR is Douglas Massey, an American sociologist and Professor at the Princeton School of Public and International Affairs.